FelosRG/Photovoltaic-Energy-Mexico/README.md

 ```

 ## Collection of the data 📊
 The collection of the data present in data.h5 start when downloading directly from  the NSRDB webpage (https://nsrdb.nrel.gov/data-viewer/download/big-data). <br> Once define the datapoints of our study we need to download the data for each of the points.
 This can take a while due to the limitations of the NSRDB webpage and the amount of data downloaded (>10 GB).
+The python functions for download data from the NSRDB are implemented in modulos/nsrdb.py

 Note: Each of the files coming  from the NSRDB are on csv format and contain the data of one year of one point.